mir1998/interpretable-ser/README.md

 ## 🎯 Overview

-My PhD research (Weizmann Institute) asked a specific question about **real, spontaneous stress**: using SHAP on authentic 911 emergency-call audio, which acoustic features actually predict vocal stress, and can we trust the explanation?
+My research (Weizmann Institute) asked a specific question about **real, spontaneous stress**: using SHAP on authentic 911 emergency-call audio, which acoustic features actually predict vocal stress, and can we trust the explanation?
 That lab dataset isn't publicly redistributable, so this repo